“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 N) EXCEEDING THE SPEED LIMITS

-Exceeding the speed limits will result in the application of 300 penalty points for each infringement recorded by the personal GPS logger and/or the APP.
+Exceeding the speed limits will result in the application of 300 penalty points for each infringement recorded by the personal GPS logger.
 The speed of each pilot will be measured at random during the transfers and continuously in the Selective Sessions.
 The penalty will be applied if the limit is exceeded for more than 30% of the length of the section or SS subject to speed control.
-Each pilots must ride respecting the laws and the rules of common sense for safety.
+Each pilots must ride respecting the road laws and the rules of common sense for safety.

 O) NOT ATTENDING THE BRIEFING